geoss/acs_demographic_clusters/code/readme.md

 usa.trt.ic <- usa.trt[!complete.cases(usa.trt), ]
 ```

-##MultiCollinearity Check
+## MultiCollinearity Check

-THe block below checks for multicillinearity by regressing each variable on all of the oterh variables.
+The block below checks for multicillinearity by regressing each variable on all of the other variables.
 We report the results in the article.
 ```{r}
 # Regress all of the variables against each of the input variables.
 # The resulting r-squared values saved.